0

 Photo: ©Elena Elisseeva from Getty Images via Canva.com

 Everyone is a victim.
-Nobody escapes this life without experiencing hurt from others.
-The real question is not whether someone has hurt you, but how you are responding with humility to God so you’re not controlled by what has happened to you.
+Nobody escapes life without experiencing hurt from others.
+The real question is not whether someone has hurt you, but how you are responding with humility to God, so that what happened to you no longer has power over you.

 You may want to read: